ga4gh-duri/ga4gh-duri.github.io/researcher_ids/RI_Claims_V1.md

-In addition to any other policy restrictions that a Passport Clearinghouse may enforce, Passport Clearinghouses that provide access for a given duration provided by the user (excluding any revocation policies) MUST enforce one of the following algorithm options to ensure that claim expiry is accounted for:
+In addition to any other policy restrictions that a Passport Clearinghouse may enforce, Passport Clearinghouses that provide access for a given duration provided by the user (excluding any revocation policies) MUST enforce one of the following algorithm options to ensure that Passport Visa expiry is accounted for:

 **Option A**: use the following algorithm to determine if the Passport Visa is valid for the entire duration of the requested duration: